vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 ### `^query`(kind subject verb object count fromset toset propagate match)
-query can actually take up to 9 arguments.
-Default values are `?` .
+Query can actually take up to 9 arguments.
+Default values are `?`.
 The count argument defaults to `-1` and indicates how many answers to limit to.
 When you just want or expect a single one, use `1` as the value.

-**Fromset** specifies that the set of initial values should come from the designated factset.
+`Fromset` specifies that the set of initial values should come from the designated factset.

-Special values of fromset are "user" and "system" which do not name where the facts come from but specify that matching facts should only come from the named domain of facts. **Toset** names where to store the answers.
-Commonly you don't name it because you did an assignment like
+Special values of fromset are `user` and `system` which do not name where the facts come from but specify that matching facts should only come from the named domain of facts.
+`Toset` names where to store the answers.

-`@3 = ^query(...)` and if you didn't do that, toset defaults to `@0` so
+Commonly you don't name it because you did an assignment like `@3 = ^query(...)` and if you didn't do that, toset defaults to `@0` so

 ```